isabella232/roxanarobinson.com/content/review/Misha-BersonThe-Seattle-Times.md

 attribution: Misha Berson, *The Seattle Times*

 ---
-"[I]ntricately observed portrait… unusual and individualized….. the effect is cumulative and, ultimately, shattering."
+[I]ntricately observed portrait… unusual and individualized….. the effect is cumulative and, ultimately, shattering.